TiaIvonne/sail-simulator/README.md

-# ⛵ Boat Racing: A Data Engineering project  Lambda Architecture
+# ⛵ Boat Racing: A Data Engineering project with Lambda Architecture
 Disclaimer: This document has been written by a person (me) not a machine.

-** An implementation of  Lambda Architecture for Real-time Boat Racing Analytics and batch processing using parquet files and Azure **
+**An implementation of Lambda Architecture for Real-time Boat Racing Analytics and batch processing using parquet files and Azure**

 ---